dora-metrics/pelorus/docs/Development.md

         make help

 5. As an example run unit tests using `make unit-tests`.
-    1. You can also run coverage reports with the following:

-            coverage run -m pytest -rap -m "not integration and not mockoon" coverage report

 5. Gather necessary [configuration information](../GettingStarted/configuration/PelorusExporters/).
 6. [Run exporter locally](#running-locally).
 You can do this either via the command line, or use the provided [VSCode debug confuration](#ide-setup-vscode) to run it in your IDE Debugger.